 Finally, grab a few minifigures from your LEGO bin at home to bring with you to the Park for trading purposes.
 Make sure they are complete with all their minifigure body parts.

-When we do theme parks with a toddler, the best decision we make is finding a hotel that’s very close to the park entrance.
+When we do theme parks with a toddler, the best decision we make is to find a hotel that’s very close to the park entrance.

 It’s mentally reassuring knowing we can come back to the room for a break or to grab something we forgot.